WICG/attribution-reporting-api/EVENT.md

 ### Reporting cooldown / rate limits

-To limit the amount of user identity leakage between a <source site, site> pair, the browser should throttle the amount of total information sent through this API in a given time period for a user.
+To limit the amount of user identity leakage between a <source site, destination site> pair, the browser should throttle the amount of total information sent through this API in a given time period for a user.
 The browser should set a maximum number of attributions per
 <source site, destination site, reporting origin, user> tuple per time period.
 If this